marklourenco/KindOfSpaceShooter/README.md

 ## Features
 - **Player Control**: Move the spaceship in 2D space with keyboard inputs, and shoot projectiles with the mouse.
-- **Asteroid Collision**: Asteroids spawn and move through space, and players must shoot them before they collide with the ship.
+- **Asteroid Collision**: Asteroids spawn and move through space, and players must shoot them before they collide with the ship or Earth.
-- **Particle Effects**: Explosions and other particle effects are generated when asteroids are destroyed.
+- **Particle Effects**: Explosions are generated when asteroids are destroyed.
-- **Power-ups**: Collect power-ups like speed boosts, multi-shot, and screen clears to enhance your gameplay.
+- **Power-ups**: Collect power-ups like speed boosts, multi-shot, and screen clears to empower your gameplay.
-- **Lives System**: The player starts with a set number of lives and loses them when hit by asteroids or failing to avoid obstacles.
+- **Lives System**: The player and Earth starts with a set number of lives and loses them when hit by asteroids.
 - **Stars**: A starry background to enhance the visual appeal of the game.

 ## Technologies Used